This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

-While we were in the process of purchasing our goats and having their medical testing and other things done, I started researching purchasing hay.
+While we were in the process of buying our goats and having their medical testing and other things done, I started researching purchasing hay.

 I quickly found that is not an easy task in my area!

-With last years drought and this year still being a little dry I struggled to find a source for hay.
+With last year’s drought and this year still being a little dry, I struggled to find a source for hay.
 A friend did give me a number to a guy just down the road from me that brings in hay from other areas.
-I was hoping to find small (read manageable) bales of hay but he only had bales that were 800 pounds or more.
-We ended up purchasing a bale that was a grass/alphala mix and weighed 1100 pounds.
+I was hoping to find small (read, manageable) bales of hay, but he only had bales that were 800 pounds or more.
+We ended up purchasing a bale that was a grass/alfalfa mix and weighed 1,100 pounds.
 Getting that out of the truck and into location was quite an adventure!
-Joe finally managed to get it where we wanted, after wiping out the fence and spending a good two hours trying to move the bale using the pick up truck.
-The bale of hay cost $140 which seems like a lot to me having never bought hay before.
+Joe finally managed to get it where we wanted, after wiping out the fence and spending a good two hours trying to move the bale using the pickup truck.
+The bale of hay cost $140, which seems like a lot to me, having never bought hay before.

 We put two goats in at one time.
-If I put in Peanut and Caliente we also add Knee-High (Peanut’s baby).
-We leave the pen in the same spot for no longer than one and a half hours.
-At that point they have eaten everything they wanted in that area.
-Then the pen is moved to a new spot simply by picking up two sides (if two people are available) or ‘walking’ the pen to fresh grass.
+If I put Peanut and Caliente in, we also add Knee-High (Peanut’s baby).
+We leave the pen in the same spot for no longer than 1.5 hours.
+At that point, they have eaten everything they want in that area.
+Then the pen is moved to a new spot simply by picking up two sides (if two people are available) or “walking” the pen to fresh grass.
 We keep fresh water in the pen and also have a sun shade that can be attached with large binder clips if needed.

-So far we’ve not put the boys in the pen.
+So far, we haven’t put the boys in the pen.
 Joe is still working with them to calm them down a bit.
 They are still quite nervous.
 In the meantime, we take the food to them.
-In addition to their hay we spend several minutes each evening picking/cutting suitable weeds and grasses for the boys.
+In addition to their hay, we spend several minutes each evening picking/cutting suitable weeds and grasses for the boys.

-The panels are wired together on three sides (Joe used some wire off of our fencing) and the fourth side acts as the door.
+The panels are wired together on three sides (Joe used some wire off our fencing), and the fourth side acts as the door.
 It is currently put together with four pieces of rope and tied in a box knot to hold it shut.
 We might change this closure in the future.
-This is a super simple process and the total cost was just over $43 including tax.
-The sunshade is a piece of tarp like material that used to cover our dog kennel before the wind took its toll.
-It ended up in several pieces that I saved thinking we’d have some use for it.
+This is a super simple process, and the total cost was just over $43 including tax.
+The sunshade is a piece of tarp-like material that used to cover our dog kennel before the wind took its toll.
+It ended up in several pieces that I saved, thinking we’d have some use for it.

-If the Goat Tractor continues to go well we might put together a second one.
-With it being such a small pen and needing to be moved often it does require someone to be around in order to use it properly.
+If the Goat Tractor continues to go well, we might put a second one together.
+With it being such a small pen and needing to be moved often, it does require someone to be around in order to use it properly.

-So far I’ve been putting the three white goats in late afternoon.
+So far, I’ve been putting the three white goats in late afternoon.
 I move it once or twice.
-Then we take those girls out and put Kalena and Cocoa in it.
-Joe has to help me with them two since Cocoa doesn’t think much of being put on a leash and walked to the pen.
-She loves it once she’s in it though.
+Then, we take those girls out and put Kalena and Cocoa in it.
+Joe has to help me with those two since Cocoa doesn’t think much of being put on a leash and walked to the pen.
+She loves it once she’s in it, though.
 We always keep Cocoa with Kalena since she is her buddy.
-We usually move those girls once or twice before taking them back to their permanent pen (another challenge with Cocoa).
+Usually, we’ll move those girls once or twice before taking them back to their permanent pen (another challenge with Cocoa).

-We only use the tractor during the day time, the goats sleep in their permanent pens which has a shelter at night.
-We did wonder how well it would work on windy days but a couple of nights ago we had a severe thunderstorm with wind, rain, hail and rushing water the next morning the tractor was still standing which was a good thing.
+We only use the tractor during the day time; the goats sleep in their permanent pens at night, which has a shelter.
+We did wonder how well it would work on windy days, but a couple of nights ago we had a severe thunderstorm with wind, rain, hail, and rushing water.
+The next morning, the tractor was still standing, which was a good thing.

-I have noticed that even though the goats have a pen full of browse that they often reach through the pen to each the green stuff outside.
+I have noticed that, even though the goats have a pen full of browse, that they often reach through the pen to get the green stuff outside.
 Apparently, the grass is always greener outside of the pen.

-As already mentioned, my goats are not full sized goats.
+As already mentioned, my goats are not full-sized goats.
 You can see in this picture with my little boy that they are on the small size.
-I’m not sure a set up like this would work for full sized goats.
+I’m not sure a set up like this would work for full-sized goats.
 I do think something similar would work for sheep and am already planning a portable sheep tractor to try in the future.
-Of course, that means I do need to convince my husband that (seasonal) sheep are a good idea. 😉
+Of course, that means I need to convince my husband that (seasonal) sheep are a good idea. 😉